Share:

 Here are the different types of cracks in concrete :

 These are the cracks that do not pose any threat to the integrity of the concrete structure.
-They are usually hairline cracks, and they are primarily caused by the natural drying process of concrete, temperature changes, or minor stress.
-However, these types of cracks do require repair not primarily because of their performance but because of the overall performance of the concrete structure.
+They are usually hairline cracks, primarily caused by the natural drying process of concrete, temperature changes, or minor stress.
+However, these types of cracks require repair not primarily because of their performance but because of the overall performance of the concrete structure.

 Structural cracks are more severe and require immediate attention.
 These cracks can compromise the integrity of the concrete structure and may lead to the collapse of the structure if not addressed promptly.
 There are seven main types of structural cracks in concrete, which we will discuss in detail.